 System time represents the device system's notion of the passing of time.
 System time is the standard time for Scheduler and other time-based functions.
-You can manually set
+You can manually set the system time, configure the system to acquire its time settings from a preconfigured NTP server or synchronize the system time with the PC's clock.

-The device supports DST (Daylight Saving Time).
+The device supports DST (daylight saving time).